pshihn/portcast/README.md

 const channelD = portcast.addChannel('D', ['A']);
 ```

 _Note: PortCast only deals with multicasting the messages on the channel.
-You have to do yourn own work of passing the channel port to the Worker or the iFrame.
+You have to do your own work of passing the channel port to the Worker or the iFrame.
 See [Using channel messaging](https://developer.mozilla.org/en-US/docs/Web/API/Channel_Messaging_API/Using_channel_messaging) on MDN to get a primer._

 ## Examples